MichaelHelgesen/100daysofcode/R4Log.md

 # R4 Log
 ## Day 86: 31.12.19
 * YES!
 Finished the Udemy course.
 It took much longer than expected.
 I didn't realize that I would have to do so much bug fixing in the challenges.
 But I guess it's good practice.
 * Is this the best way to learn?
 No!
-Absolutely not, but now I have know.
+Absolutely not, but now I know.
 In the second half of the course I was just copying the instructor, and not really implementing what I learned.
 But it's not all bad.
 I learned about Webpack, Heroku, Firebase and testing, which I want to explore more in my custom projects.
 * I should have stopped the course after learning the fundementals about React, and that use that to build stuff.
 After building maybe two or three projects, I could continue on.
 Do one or more sections, then stop to implement it in my existing projects or build new ones.
-In the last part of the course it was more about finishing it that to really learn it.
+In the last part of the course it was more about finishing it than to really learn.
 It had grown to big and to difficult at my current level and understanding.
 * I intend to change the way I use courses from now on.
 I think FrontEnd Masters and Scrimba will be perfect.
 I just need to be strict and not be in tutorial hell, believing that I learn stuff just by watching.

 ## Day 85: 30.12.19